CurePSP Network of Support

 Laurence Richardson, military veteran, corporate executive and late-in-life musician, was another tragic victim of PSP.
 His daughter Patricia Richardson, well-known actress of stage and screen, tells his moving story.

-CurePSP has a dedicated group of volunteers who have experience with PSP and related diseases and a commitment to help those who are now suffering.
+CurePSP has a dedicated network of volunteers who have experience with PSP and related diseases and a commitment to help those who are now suffering.
 These volunteers are located in most parts of the country and in some international locations.
 They facilitate in-person groups and online gatherings as well as providing telephone support.
 We urge patients, families and carepartners to take advantage of this unique resource offered by CurePSP.

 In-person Support Groups